bennettswallaby/Gini-Impurity-Correction/README.md

 Information Gain = 1 – Entropy

-- I hope if this information helps you.
+- I hope this information helps you.
 - Thanks and Regards
 - Divyansh Palia